deans973411/NYCU_course_114_deeplearning/250913_Started from Anaconda env.md

+# Started form create the env
-Step by Step to create the environment of Python, and its for Pytourch running the deeplearning work.
+#### Step by Step to create the environment of Python, and its for Pytourch running the deeplearning work.

 The common list was following:

+---

 1. As you would like to create an environment, the command was: create, -n: name, extera added python version